tavinathanson/taviblock/README.md

 - **Clock-based timing**: All timers use real time and persist through sleep/restarts
 - **SQLite state management**: All state stored in a single database - no temporary files
 - **Background daemon**: Automatically updates `/etc/hosts` and closes blocked tabs/apps
-- **Chrome tab closing**: Automatically closes tabs for blocked domains every 10 seconds
+- **Chrome tab closing**: Automatically closes tabs for blocked domains within 1 second
 - **App termination**: Kills apps like Slack when their domains are blocked
 - **Session protection**: Prevents duplicate sessions for domains already unblocked
 - **Session limits**: Maximum 4 concurrent sessions to prevent abuse